srishti-git1110/Operating-Systems/virtualization/6/README.md

 - transitions into kernel mode ("traps into kernel mode") and utilizes the trap table to execute the said system call
 - return-from-trap to enter back into the user mode while restoring the registers from the kernel stack to be able to continue program execution at the correct place in user mode.

+(Read up on how the OS gains control once a process finishes execution.)

 ### Process Switching
+The question here is: how is process switching possible when the OS (which is just another program) isn't running on the CPU?
+If the OS isn't running, it can't really do the anything.
+This is the "Regain" problem—how to make the OS regain control?

+A timer interrupt (implemented at the hardware level as a physical device) interrupts the currently running processes every few ms and the control goes back to the OS that can then take the action its scheduler deems correct.

+Say if a process A is running and encounters an interrupt.
+Here's the steps that happen next:
+1. The hardware saves the minimal necessary execution context (certain registers, program counter, flags etc.) in A's kernel stack.
+2. The system traps into the kernel mode (OS regains control) and jumps to the interrupt handler code that is then executed.
+Note at the time of reboot, the OS tells the hardware which code to run to handle the interrupts.
+3. If the scheduler (part of the OS and the handler code) now decides to execute a different process B (context switch as it's called), the switch() routine is called.
+4. A's "full" execution context and its kernel stack pointer are read by the OS from the physical registers and saved to A's process structure (PCB in the memory).
+5. B's full execution context is restored from its process structure (PCB that's in the memory again) into B's kernel stack.
+The OS also restores the execution context back onto the physical registers.
+6. The current stack pointer is made to point to B's kernel stack and a return from trap is executed.
+7. The hardware now restores the necessary user-state, pc, flags etc., from B's kernel stack (which the stack pointer is at) onto physical resources so that execution of B can next happen.
+(It's a bit confusing - both OS and the hardware are in charge of restoring values back to the physical registers.
+Need to learn more.)
+8. B's execution now starts in user mode using the program counter that was restored as one of the things.